 This is my honest opinion on what are the Top 10 Relays that are the most universal in their application.
 Any relay on this list is only limited by your imagination and creativity on how to use them.
 They tend to be the relays to keep close at hand, just in case you run into something unexpected during an installation.
 Here they are in no particular order:

-- RIBRL1S: This last relay is a newcomer to the group.
-Imagine the RIBU1C, but packed in a super-convenient DIN-Rail mount housing, and that’s basically what the RIBRL1S is.
-While excluding the 120 Vac coil option, it has a coil side override switch, making it super useful for any panel applications.
+#10 RIBRL1S-NS: This last relay is a newcomer to the group.
+Imagine the RIBU1C, but packed in a super-convenient DIN-Rail mount housing.
+That’s basically what the RIBRL1S-NS is.
+While excluding the 120 Vac coil option, it has a coil side override switch.
+This makes it super useful for any panel applications.
 This one may be new, but we’re super excited to see what all of you do with it.

 There you have it.
 My Top 10 picks for the most Universal RIB Relays.
 Didn’t see your favorite RIB Relay on the list?
 Then be sure to comment on our social media or contact us to tell us why you think your favorite deserves a spot.